 - Clicking anywhere in a mixer strip will select the mixer strip, and this also selects the associated track in the editor. - Initiating a "Range" selection on a track will select the track.
-See: Range Editing - · Clicking on the track in the editor sidebar (Tracks/Buses tab) will select the track, and also scroll it

-• By default, "Alt + up&down arrow keys" will advance the selection up or down through the tracks.
+See: Range Editing - Clicking on the track in the editor sidebar (Tracks/Buses tab) will select the track, and also scroll it into view if it is not currently shown. - By default, "Alt + up&down arrow keys" will advance the selection up or down through the tracks.